Stickybit-zz/playground-7srh7lld/statement.md

 Tech recruiters to HR managers can set up programming tests using platforms like [CodinGame](https://www.codingame.com/work/solutions/coding-skill-assessment/), choosing to test applicants in one specific programming language or over multiple technologies (Java, Angular, Python, etc.).

 Candidates’ code is automatically analyzed and recruiters are provided with performance metrics.
 Once completed, a [test report](https://www.codingame.com/work/candidates-demo/74) is available to download and share to easily compare and shortlist candidates.

-As well as optimizing the hiring process, these tests also provide for an improved candidate experience (compared to the non-technical discussions that too often take place during a first interview).
-Programming tests are a way for recruiters to show developers that they are tech-friendly.

-Coding challenges save recruiters a great deal of time while securing their hires on the technical side.
-Online technical programming tests usefully replace paper or whiteboard tests, giving developers a chance to demonstrate their skills.

 [![Foo](https://iili.io/HT9Wv.png)](https://www.codingame.com/work/solutions/coding-skill-assessment/)